 Then the global namespace; and

 Lastly the built-in’s namespace.

+Python v3.3 introduced types.prepare_class() which gives more control over how classes and metaclasses are created.
+The __prepare__ function can be called prior to the creation of a metaclass instance giving complete control over how the class declarations are ordered.
+It also allows symbols to be inserted into the class namespace which can be used elsewhere in the class, but these are only visible during class construction.

 6.21.2 Guidance to language users

-When practicable, consider using the import statement without the from clause.
-This forces the importing program to use qualification to access the imported module’s attributes.
-While it is true that using the from statement is more convenient due to less typing required (for example, no need to qualify names), the from statement can cause namespace corruption;
+Follow the guidance from TR 24772-1 clause 6.21.5.

+Use absolute imports , where the full path is specified, in preference to relative imports.

-When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that you want to import (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid; and
+When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that you want to import (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.

 Avoid implicit references to global values from within functions to make code clearer.
 In order to update globals within a function or class, place the global statement at the beginning of the function definition and list the variables so it is clearer to the reader which variables are local and which are global (for example, global a, b, c).

+When interfacing with external systems or other objects where the declaration order of class members is relevant, use __prepare__ to obtain the desired order for class member creation.

 6.22 Initialization of Variables [LAV]

 6.22.1 Applicability of language

-Python does not check to see if a statement references an uninitialized variable until runtime.
-This is by design in order to support dynamic typing which in turn means there is no ability to declare a variable.
-Python therefore has no way to know if a variable is referenced before or after an assignment.
-For example:

-if y > 0: print(x)

-The above statement is legal at compile time even if x is not defined (that is, assigned a value).
-An exception is raised at runtime only if the statement is executed and y>0.
-This scenario does not lend itself to static analysis because, as in the case above, it may be perfectly logical to not ever print x unless y>0.

-There is no ability to use a variable with an uninitialized value because assigned variables always reference objects which always have a value and unassigned variables do not exist.
-Therefore, Python raises an exception when an unassigned (that is, non-existent) variable is referenced.

-Initialization of class arguments can cause unexpected results when an argument is set to a default object which is mutable:

-def x(y=[]):

-y.append(1)

-print(y)

-x([2])#=> [2, 1], as expected (default was not needed)

-x() # [1]

-x() # [1, 1] continues to expand with each subsequent call

-The behaviour above is not a bug - it is a defined behaviour for mutable objects but it’s a very bad idea in almost all cases to assign default values to mutable objects.
+This vulnerability does not exist in Python because all attempts to access an uninitialized variable result in an exception.
+See clause 4.3 “Creation of variables” for further explanation.
+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

+Static type analysis tools can be used to identify many accesses to unitialized variables prior to execution.

 6.22.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.22.5;

-Ensure that it is not logically possible to reach a reference to a variable before it is assigned.
-The example above illustrates just such a case where the programmer wants to print the value of x but has not assigned a value to x – this proves that there is missing, or bypassed, code needed to provide x with a meaningful value at runtime.
+Ensure that it is not logically possible to reach a reference to a variable before it is assigned to avoid the occurrence of a runtime error.

 6.23 Operator Precedence and Associativity [JCW]